 Autoimmune disease.
-A disease caused by a malfunction of the body's immune system, the natural defense system against infections.
-The immune system mistakenly attacks the body's own cells -- which can cause an autoimmune disease like psoriasis.
+A breakdown of the body's immune system, which defends you against infections.
+The immune system mistakenly attacks your own cells.
+This can cause an autoimmune disease like psoriasis.

 Erythrodermic psoriasis.
-A serious type of psoriasis that affects most of the body.
-It appears as red skin with significant shedding of the skin associated with itching, pain, and change in body temperature.
-This usually requires hospitalization.
-It is the least common type of psoriasis.
+A serious type that affects most of the body.
+Symptoms include red skin, lots of shedding, itching, pain, and body temperature that goes up and down.
+An outbreak usually requires you go to the hospital.
+It is the least common type.

 Guttate psoriasis.
-The second most common type of psoriasis, primarily found on children and young adults.
-The skin spots are much smaller and not as thick as those of plaque psoriasis.
-They usually appear on the trunk, arms, and legs.
-They often occur suddenly with a cold or other respiratory infection, or after an episode of tonsillitis or a strep infection.
+The second most common type, mostly found on children and young adults.
+The spots are much smaller and not as thick as those of plaque psoriasis.
+They usually show up on the trunk, arms, and legs.
+They often happen suddenly with a cold or other respiratory infection, or after tonsillitis or strep throat.

 Immune system.
-The body's natural defense system which helps fight infections.
-When the immune system mistakenly attacks the body's own cells, it is called an autoimmune response -- which can trigger an autoimmune disease like psoriasis.
+Your body's natural defense system, which helps fight infections.
+When the immune system mistakenly attacks your body's own cells, it is called an autoimmune response -- which can trigger an autoimmune disease like psoriasis.

 Phototherapy.
-A treatment for psoriasis that involves brief exposures to ultraviolet light -- ultraviolet B (UVB) or A (UVA).
+A treatment that involves brief exposures to ultraviolet light -- ultraviolet B (UVB) or A (UVA).

 Plaque.
-Patches of scaling skin that cover sores, the symptoms of psoriasis.
-Plaque patches usually appear on elbows, knees, and trunk.
+Patches of scaling skin that cover sores.
+They usually appear on elbows, knees, and trunk.

 Plaque psoriasis.
-The most common type of psoriasis.
-Eighty percent of people with psoriasis have plaque psoriasis.
-It appears as raised, inflamed, red patches with silvery, white, or red scaly skin most often seen on the elbows, knees, lower back, and scalp.
+The most common type.
+Eighty percent of people with psoriasis have this kind.
+It appears as raised, inflamed, red patches with silvery, white, or red scaly skin.
+Most often on the elbows, knees, lower back, and scalp.

 Psoralen and UVA light therapy (PUVA).
-A treatment for psoriasis that involves taking psoralen medication before a brief exposure to ultraviolet A (UVA) light.
+A treatment that involves taking medication called psoralen, which makes your skin more sensitive to light, before a brief exposure to ultraviolet A (UVA) rays.

 Psoriatic arthritis.
-A form of arthritis that may develop in someone with psoriasis.
+A type of arthritis that may happen in someone with psoriasis.
 The fingers and toes are most often affected.
-People with pustular psoriasis or psoriasis involvement of the nails are more likely to develop psoriatic arthritis.
-Ten percent to 30% of people with psoriasis develop psoriatic arthritis.
+People with pustular psoriasis or psoriasis of the nails are more likely to develop this type.
+Ten percent to 30% of people with psoriasis get it.

 Pustular psoriasis.
-A type of psoriasis characterized by the appearance of non-infectious, pus-filled pimples encompassed by red skin.
-It can be intensely painful, and hospitalization may be required.
+A type with non-infectious, pus-filled pimples in red skin.
+It can be very painful, and you may need to go to the hospital.